jabelone/car-controller/README.md

 # Car Controller
 This project provides firmware that runs on an arduino.
 This firmware, coupled with an arduino, provides a serial (UART) interface for outputting PWM signals.
 Something like a raspberry pi has lots of processing power and I/O; but it can't reliably drive PWM outputs for servos etc.  Due to the PWM being done in software, any slight lag will effect the precise timing required.

 By sending the steering and motor outputs over UART to a real time microcontroller, reliability can be ensured.
 This is because these microcontrollers are specifically designed for stuff like this with very precise timing.
 The firmware also reports the voltage of a battery; which is great for remote monitoring and safety.
 I created this for use in our machine learning car.

-See a video of it [here](https://youtu.be/tFwCyHdAWf0) on YouTube.
+##Click the video below to see it in action!
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/tFwCyHdAWf0/0.jpg)](https://youtu.be/tFwCyHdAWf0 "Machine Learning Car")

 ## Setup